Co-founders of Blockchain and ICO advisory Crypto PR Lab, Alexandra Karpova and Masha Prusakova are making their mark in the crypto community.

 From running their own business, speaking at conferences all over the world, promoting women in crypto and facilitating education in the developing world, there’s not much these incredible leaders can’t do.

-To keep up with Alexandra and Masha, check out there socials below:
+To keep up with Alexandra and Masha, check out their socials below:

 Twitter: Crypto PR Lab